MacuGuard® Ocular Support with Saffron & Astaxanthin

 -

-- Ring flower extract (Tagetes erecta) [provides 10 mg lutein, 4 mg meso-zeaxanthin and zeaxanthin].
+- Calendula extract (Tagetes erecta) [provides 10 mg lutein, 4 mg meso-zeaxanthin and zeaxanthin].

-- Phospholipids and mixed carotenoids [include 1.24 mg α-carotene].
+- Phospholipids and mixed carotenoids [includes 1.24 mg α-carotene].

-Other ingredients: Extra virgin oil, gelatin, glycerine, sunflower oil, cleaned water, palm oil, beeswax, acacia rubber, maltodekstrin and annual diet.
+Other ingredients: Extra virgin olive oil, gelatin, glycerin, sunflower oil, purified water, palm oil, beeswax, acacia gum, maltodextrin and annatto colour.

 Storage